 Under the leadership of the Executive Director, the ACC has a full time staff of 15 at its National Office in Canmore and an additional 10 part time and seasonal staff.

-There are 24 regional sections across the country between Newfoundland, Vancouver Island and Whitehorse.
+There are 25 local sections across the country between Newfoundland, Vancouver Island and Whitehorse.
 The Rocky Mountain Section, based in the Bow Valley, and the Calgary Section are the largest with almost 1000 members each.

 The ACC is Canada’s national mountain organization with a strong foundation of volunteer, professional and corporate support.
 We offer mountaineering, backcountry skiing and climbing camps year round.
 The Club also publishes books and journals related to mountain culture,